John Scott (agricultural engineer)

-John Scott (c.1846–1909) was a Scottish consulting agriculturist, agricultural engineer, and pioneer of motorised farming.
+John Scott (c.
+1846 – October 1909) was a Scottish consulting agriculturist, agricultural engineer, and pioneer of motorised farming.
 He is credited with the invention of the tractor power take-off.

 Early life

 Scott was the son of a farmer in Hawick, Selkirkshire, and as a young man farmed himself.
 He became Professor of Agriculture at the Royal Agricultural College, Cirencester, in 1880.
 He resigned his post to investigate ranching, in 1882.
 In 1877, James Macdonald had reported on American beef-raising for The Scotsman, and the topic had aroused much interest.

 Journalism

 With John Chalmers Morton, the founding editor of the Agricultural Gazette, Scott wrote The Soil of the Farm (1882), in the "Handbooks of the Farm" Series.
 He then worked in agricultural journalism, first on the Farmer's Gazette (renamed in 1882), the long-running Dublin journal of W. S. and Edward Purdon.
 He later moved to the Scottish Agricultural Gazette, which became The Farming World, and was owned by James MacDonald.
 It was directed towards dairy farmers, and was merged to form The Scottish Farmer.

 In 1886, Scott suffered sequestration in bankruptcy proceedings.
 At the end of 1888, he resigned from The Scottish Farmer to edit Sheep and Wool; its previous editor Charles Scott, his brother, joined the staff of the Melbourne Leader.
 Sheep and Wool reflected the interests of the trade, had been founded in July 1888 by Charles, and ran to April 1890 in its original form; it was owned by Scott & Co.
 In October 1888, Scott entered an agreement with Herbert Henry Cooper (died 1891) of Berkhamstead, one of the family of Richard Powell Cooper who inherited William Cooper & Nephews, the sheep dip business, in 1885.